gillislab/CrossExpression/README.md

 BiocManager::install("CrossExpression")
 ```

-Then, in a new R file, load the library and the sample data by running:
+Once the package is installed, load the library and the sample data by running:

 ```{r}
 library("CrossExpression")